Hiking the Motion Path on the ECT : Petty Harbour to Little Bald Head

 After regaining the trail, we soon passed by Raymond's Gulch, which had two massive waterfalls pouring off the cliff face into the ocean below.
 It was in this stretch that we finished Motion Path and began our trek along the Spout section of the ECT.
 Spout is considered to be a challenging path as it is the longest part of the East Coast Trail system.

-On our way we passed a couple who were thru hiking from Cappahaden to St. John's with their two husky dogs.
+On our way, we passed a couple who were hiking from Cappahaden to St. John's with their two husky dogs.
 After chatting for a few minutes, we parted ways and continued to Long Point, a spit of land which sticks ways out into the ocean.
-At this point we also passed through a large spray of salt water that was soaking the path as waves crashed into the cliffs below and were tossed over the top by the wind.
+At this point, we also passed through a large spray of salt water that was soaking the path as waves crashed into the cliffs below and were tossed over the top by the wind.

 Wooden Long Point sign East Coast Trail.